Jobs for Lazy People: Make Money While Embracing Your Inner Sloth

 Ready to Change Your Life for the Better?

 OK, you gorgeous sloth.
 What will you become now that you've discovered a variety of jobs for lazy people?
 Will you give in completely to your slacker tendencies, or will you find a career that's actually a good match for your interests and personality?
 Don't worry: It's so easy to find training for awesome careers that even a loafer like you can pull it off.
-Simply enter your zip code into the school finder below.
+Simply enter your zip code into the school finder at the top of the page.
 See?
 Easy!